 Before you determine any floral plans, be sure to start with your wedding flower budget early on.
 This will give you a better idea of your must-haves, wants, and pieces of traditional floral design that you may want to skip.
 But how much do wedding flowers even cost?
 Where’s a couple to begin in building that budget?
 Read on for a few tips and tricks from floral and wedding planning experts to help better understand the average cost of wedding flowers, how to save on flowers, and a few sample budgets to get you started.

 The Average Cost of Wedding Flowers

 The average cost of wedding flowers can vary widely, depending on how many flowers you need, the types of flowers you choose, and whether or not they're in season.
-Though no wedding flower cost is set in stone, florist Caytlyn McCloskey, owner of Sea Lily in Malibu, California, provided a range brides can expect certain floral items to cost.
+Though no wedding flower costs are set in stone, florist Caytlyn McCloskey, owner of Sea Lily in Malibu, California, provided a range couples can expect certain floral items to cost.